 Renovation and Restoration

-With the instruction from Union Ministry of Culture, the ASI is restoring the temple, which includes removing the soot from the interior via chemical treatment, repairing damage to religious murti and cataloging and documenting scattered fragments for later use.
+With the instruction from the Union Ministry of Culture, the ASI is restoring the temple, which includes removing the soot from the interior via chemical treatment, repairing damage to religious murti, and cataloging and documenting scattered fragments for later use.
 For all the restoration, the government of Bihar has allocated Rs.
 2 crores.
 With such efforts, hopefully, the temple would be restored in no time.